KVSlab/morphMan/docs/source/installation.rst

     $ morphman-[METHOD]

 followed by the command line arguments for the selected method.
+A detailed explanation for usage of morphMan is described in :ref:`getting_started`.

 Development version
 ===================